 "trifling bustle," 1701, originally colloquial, perhaps an alteration of force (n.), or "echoic of the sound of something sputtering or bubbling" [OED], or from Danish fjas "foolery, nonsense."
 First attested in Anglo-Irish writers, but there are no obvious connections to words in Irish.
 To make a fuss was earlier to keep a fuss (1726).
-Fuss and feathers "bustle and display" is from 1848, American English, suggestive of a game cock or a peacock, originally of U.S. Army Gen. Winfield Scott (1786-1866) in the Mexican war.
+Fuss and feathers "bustle and display" is from 1848, American English, suggestive of a game cock or a peacock, originally of U.S. Army Gen. Winfield Scott (1786-1866) in the Mexican-American War.

 Gen. Scott is said to be as particular in matters of etiquette and dress as Gen. Taylor is careless.
-The soldiers call one "Old Rough and Ready," and the other "Old Fuss and Feathers." ["The Mammoth," Nov.
+The soldiers call one "Old Rough and Ready," and the other "Old Fuss and Feathers."
+[The Mammoth, Nov.
 15, 1848].